rubycentral/cfp-app/README.md

 bin/setup
 ```

-This will create `.env`, a development database with seed data.
-Seed will make an admin user with an email of `an@admin.com` and password of `userpass` to get started.
-There is a special, development only login method in Omniauth that you can use to test it out.
+This will create `.env` and a development database with seed data.
+Seeds will make an admin user with an email of `an@admin.com` and password of `userpass` to get you started. **There is a special development only login method in Omniauth that you can use to test it out.
+DEPRECATED?!**

-NOTE: You may need to install Qt/`qmake` to get Capybara to work; with Homebrew you can run `brew install qt`.

 Start the server:

 ```bash
 bin/rails server
 ```

+Runs on port 3000.

 If you have the heroku toolbelt installed you can also use: